-How to Encode Survey Data in Excel (with Easy Steps)
+How to Encode Survey Data in Excel (Easy Steps)

-In the following dataset, you can see some data from a survey among some jobholders.
+In the following dataset, we have data from a survey among some jobholders.
 We have gathered their gender, age, occupation, and salary here.
-But we want to encode them so anyone with this survey data cannot understand it easily.
-For decoding these data they have to know the coding symbols.
+We want to encode the data.

 how to encode survey data in excel